SEO Title

 Content Body

-More than one third of exhibitors—300 or so of the 830 total—are occupying the growing business aviation cluster on the static display and in Halls A1 and A2.
-Part of the rising tide is flowing through new group exhibits, including the German, Austrian, Dutch and Chinese pavilions and the pre-owned aircraft coral convened by International Aircraft Dealers Association.
+More than one-third of exhibitors—about 300 of the 830 total—are occupying the growing business aviation cluster on the static display and in Halls A1 and A2.
+Part of the rising tide is flowing through new group exhibits, including the German, Austrian, Dutch, and Chinese pavilions, and the pre-owned aircraft corral convened by the International Aircraft Dealers Association.

 This year, the show has drawn exhibitors from well beyond Europe’s boundaries, including a growing number of Middle Eastern companies.
 The high concentration of start-ups is partly explained by Fairnamic’s policy of granting a 50% discount to exhibitors younger than four years old.